scottfr/SystemsBook/Models and Truth/Models and Truth.md

 ~ End Exercise

-## Synthesis
+## Summary

-Now that we have thoroughly described the concepts of narrative and predictive models we can conclude this chapter by taking a step back and reemphasizing that these two categories do to represent specific modeling techniques.
+Now that we have thoroughly described the concepts of narrative and predictive models we can conclude this chapter by taking a step back and reemphasizing that these two categories do not represent specific modeling techniques.
 You can build a stock and flow model to tell a story about a system resulting in a narrative model.
 If your story of the system accurately represents how the system operates in reality, then you will also have a model that generates accurate predictions.

 Similarly, you can apply a linear regression to a dataset.
 If the relationship in the data is truly a completely linear one, then the result of this regression will be the most accurate predictive model you could build.
 On the other hand, if you do not assess the predictive accuracy of the model and just use a linear regression because it is easy to interpret or because it matches you understanding of reality, then you have a narrative model.